hynek/doc2dash/CONTRIBUTING.rst

 Here are a few guidelines to get you started:

+- No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can!
 - Try to limit each pull request to one change only.
 - To run the test suite, all you need is a recent tox_.
   It will ensure the test suite runs with all dependencies against all Python versions just as it will on `Travis CI`_.